Piebald: Dogs

 In many dog breeds the Piebald gene is common.
-The white parts of the fur interrupt the pigemented coat patterns.
+The white parts of the fur interrupt the pigmented coat patterns.
 Dogs that may have a spotted or multicolored coat, are often called piebald if their body is almost entirely white or another solid color with spotting and patches on the head and neck.
-The allele is called sP on the S-locus and is localised with the MITF gene.
+The allele is called sP on the S-locus and is localized with the MITF gene.
 It is recessive, therefore homozygous individuals show this coat pattern, whereas the heterozygous carriers can be of solid color.

 Other animals

-The various types of magpie gave their name to pied coloration.
-The bald eagle derives its name from the word "piebald" in reference to the contrast of its white head and tail with dark body.
-Nadine Gordimer used the term in The Conservationist when referring to kingfishers.

 Many other animal species may also be "pied" or piebald including, but not limited to, birds and squirrels.
 A piebald Eastern gray squirrel named Pinto Bean gained prominence at the University of Illinois Urbana-Champaign after many students shared pictures and videos of it online.
 Snakes, especially ball pythons and corn snakes, may also exhibit seemingly varying patches of completely pigmentless scales along with patches of pigmented scales.
 In 2013, a piebald blood python was discovered in Sumatra.
-Some domesticated foxes born from the Russian Institute of Cytology and Genetics also carry this coloring.
+Some domesticated silver foxes born from the Russian Institute of Cytology and Genetics also carry this coloring.

 Bicolor cats carry the white spotting gene (incorrectly called the piebald gene).
 The same pattern that applies to cats also applies to dogs when the white spotting gene involved is indeed piebald and not another white-causing gene found in dogs.
 The piebald gene is also found in cows, ferrets, domestic goats, goldfish, guinea pigs, hamsters, rabbits, and fancy rats.

 Holstein and Simmental breeds of cattle typically exhibit piebaldism.